 Marchal et al. (7) cloned Yr5 and showed that it is allelic to YrSP and paralogous to Yr7, both of which have been overcome by multiple PST isolates.
 The sequence analysis revealed that Yr5 belongs to a complex resistance gene cluster on chromosome 2B encoding nucleotide-binding and leucine-rich repeat proteins (NLRs) with a distinct N-terminal zinc-finger BED domain.

-The PCR amplification was conducted using a touchdown programme: 10 cycles, -0.5 °C per cycle starting from 67 °C and the remaining 25 cycles at 62 °C.
+The PCR amplification was conducted using a touchdown program: 10 cycles, -0.5 °C per cycle starting from 67°C and the remaining 25 cycles at 62°C.

 Yan et al. found some RGAP (resistance gene analog polymorphism) markers completely linked to Yr5 (4).
 This type of markers are obtained by PCR amplification of sequences known to be homologous to conserved domains of genes coding for disease resistance (5).
 Usually, many products are obtained, and those that co-segregate with the trait in a mapping population can be used as markers.
 However, this type of markers are difficult to use and score, specially in a breeding environment, besides in some cases they are not polymorphic for the recurrent parent.

 Later, Chen et al (6) converted two of the RGAP markers into more user friendly PCR markers.
 They developed two STS (sequence tagged site) and one CAPS (cleaved amplified polymorphic sequence) markers.
 These markers are polymorphic for a wider range of recurrent parents.
 The STS markers are analyzed in polyacrylamide gels, but they are easier to score than the original RGAPs, and the CAPS marker can be resolved in agarose gels.